darold/uri/README.md

 - `uri_remotepath_size(uri)` returns the size of a remote url.
 - `uri_path_size(uri)` returns the size of a local path (not symlink) or remote url (local/remote is autodetected).

-In all functions URIs are normalised as they are parsed.
+In all functions URIs are normalized as they are parsed.
 Normalisation is performed according to section 6.2.2 of RFC3986, and includes adjusting the case of any scheme, hostname and percent-encoded characters so as to be